Frequently Asked Questions

 Emerging Leader Program consists of three 4-day sessions.
 You should plan an additional one - two days per month to complete individual assignments and group projects.

 Leadership Advancement Program takes place in 9 sessions (31 days within 9 months).
 In addition, participants will work on projects and homework outside of the sessions.
 You should plan an additional one day per month to complete individual assignments and group projects.

 Q: How many people are selected each year to be a part of the program?

-There are 26 participants in the Emerging Leader Program and 24 participants in the Leadership Advancement Program.
+There are 26 participants in the Emerging Leader Program and up to 22 participants in the Leadership Advancement Program.

 Q: What are the requirements to participate in the program?